LanceFontanilla/fs-journal/notes/06-mvc.md

     }
 }

-* in appState instantiate a Case
+2. in "appState.js" instantiate a Case

 Copy / *@type {import('./modes.Values.js').Value[]} */ and make it relative to Case